vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1961a Zur Methode der geschichtlichen Erforschung der anonymen Sanskritliteratur des Hinduismuṣin: ZDMG 111 ṇF.
 Bd.
 36 (1961), 483–92.

-1961b The Sāṁkhyization of the Emanation Doctrine (Shown in a Critical Analysis of Texts). in: Wiener Zeitschrift f¨ur die Kunde S¨ud- und Ostasiens 5 (1961),
+1961b The Sāṁkhyization of the Emanation Doctrine (Shown in a Critical Analysis of Texts). in: Wiener Zeitschrift für die Kunde Süd- und Ostasiens 5 (1961),

 75–112 [=Kleine Schriften 1978, 167–204].